Gary "Big Hands" Johnson: NFL career

-Johnson was selected by the San Diego Chargers in the first round of the 1975 NFL draft with the eight overall pick.
+Johnson was selected by the San Diego Chargers in the first round of the 1975 NFL draft with the eighth overall pick.
 He was their first pick that year, when the Chargers also drafted other future defensive starters including cornerback Mike Williams, defensive linemen Fred Dean and Louie Kelcher, and safety Mike Fuller.
 Johnson was named to the NFL All-Rookie team, but did not start until the middle of the season.
 After only five sacks in his first two seasons, he broke out with 13 1/2 in 1977, when defensive line coach Jerry Smith arrived from Baltimore.

 In 1980, the Chargers led the NFL with 60 sacks.
 That year Johnson led the league with 17 1/2 sacks, which is still a Chargers' team record.
 He broke Steve DeLong's mark of 17 in 1969.
 Johnson and Dean were named first-team All-Pro, with Kelcher being named second-team All-Pro.
 The trio, along with Leroy Jones, formed a defensive frontline that was nicknamed the Bruise Brothers.
 Johnson was also named the American Football Conference's Defensive Lineman of the Year by the National Football League Players Association.
 He again was named first-team All-Pro in 1981, and was second-team All-Pro in 1982.
 He was on Pro Bowl teams from 1980 to 1983.
 Don "Air" Coryell's Chargers teams of that era are mostly remembered for its high-scoring, pass-oriented offense.
 The Chargers won the AFC West from 1979 to 1981 and made the playoffs in 1982.

 Johnson was re-united with Dean, Kelcher and Billy Shields on the San Francisco 49ers, and together they won Super Bowl XIX.
 Sports Illustrated called Johnson the Super Bowl's "unofficial defensive MVP" after he recorded one sack, flushed Miami quarterback Dan Marino out of the pocket numerous times, and had four unassisted tackles.
 Johnson retired after the 1985 season.

 In 1991, Johnson was inducted into the Louisiana Sports Hall of Fame.
 In 1997, he was inducted into the College Football Hall of Fame.
 In 1999, he was inducted into the Chargers Hall of Fame.
 He is a member of both the Chargers 40th and 50th anniversary teams.
 He was elected posthumously into the Black College Football Hall of Fame in 2017.